The Vatican Tickets

 Where is the Vatican Museums located?

-The Vatican Museums is located in Vatican City, an independent city-state enclave surrounded by Rome, at at 00120 Vatican City.
+The Vatican Museums is located in Vatican City, an independent city-state enclave surrounded by Rome, at 00120 Vatican City.

 Where exactly is Vatican within Rome?